-- All z/OS systems must be at the V1R12 level or higher levels. - All Linux on System z guest systems must be at the SUSE Linux Enterprise Server (SLES) 10 SP4 or Red Hat Enterprise Linux (RHEL) 5 version 5.8 level or higher levels. - You must have at least one first-tier external load balancer that supports the Server/Application State Protocol (SASP).
+- All z/OS systems must be at the V1R12 level or higher levels. - All Linux on System z guest systems must be at the SUSE Linux Enterprise Server (SLES) 10 SP4 or Red Hat Enterprise Linux (RHEL) 5 version 5.8 level or higher levels. - For workloads consisting of server applications, ensure both of the following statements are true: - You must have at least one first-tier external load balancer that supports the Server/Application State Protocol (SASP).
 The load balancer must have IP connectivity to each second-tier load balancer.
-The second-tier load balancer is another external load balancer that supports SASP, an intermediary node, and/or a z/OS sysplex distributor that runs on a target system in the site. - The applications that are identified to be load balanced must be able to run on target systems that are in different sites, and must be able to access data sources that are synchronized across the sites.
+The second-tier load balancer is another external load balancer that supports SASP, an intermediary node, and/or a z/OS sysplex distributor that runs on a target system in the site. - The applications that are identified to be load balanced must be able to run on target systems that are in different sites, and must be able to access data sources that are synchronized across the sites. - For workloads utilizing IBM MQ clusters, ensure both of the following statements are true: - All MQ queue managers must be at WebSphere® MQ 7.0.1 or higher levels. - The MQ queue managers that host the MQ cluster queues for the workload must be configured in an IBM MQ cluster that spans the sites, and must have access to data sources that are synchronized across the sites.